Gondwana: Post-Cambrian diversification

 During the Silurian, Gondwana extended from the Equator (Australia) to the South Pole (North Africa and South America) whilst Laurasia was located on the Equator opposite to Australia.
 A short-lived Late Ordovician glaciation was followed by a Silurian Hot House period.
 The End-Ordovician extinction, which resulted in 27% of marine invertebrate families and 57% of genera going extinct, occurred during this shift from Ice House to Hot House.

-By the end of the Ordovician, Cooksonia, a slender, ground-covering plant, became the first vascular plant to establish itself on land.
+By the end of the Ordovician, Cooksonia, a slender, ground-covering plant, became the first known vascular plant to establish itself on land.
 This first colonisation occurred exclusively around the Equator on landmasses then limited to Laurasia and, in Gondwana, to Australia.
-In the Late Silurian, two distinctive lineages, zosterophylls and rhyniophytes, had colonised the tropics.
+In the late Silurian, two distinctive lineages, zosterophylls and rhyniophytes, had colonised the tropics.
 The former evolved into the lycopods that were to dominate the Gondwanan vegetation over a long period, whilst the latter evolved into horsetails and gymnosperms.
 Most of Gondwana was located far from the Equator during this period and remained a lifeless and barren landscape.

 West Gondwana drifted north during the Devonian, bringing Gondwana and Laurasia close together.
 Global cooling contributed to the Late Devonian extinction (19% of marine families and 50% of genera went extinct) and glaciation occurred in South America.
 Before Pangaea had formed, terrestrial plants, such as pteridophytes, began to diversify rapidly resulting in the colonisation of Gondwana.
 The Baragwanathia Flora, found only in the Yea Beds of Victoria, Australia, occurs in two strata separated by 1700 m or 30 Ma; the upper assemblage is more diverse and includes Baragwanathia, the first primitive herbaceous lycopod to evolve from the zosterophylls.
 During the Devonian, giant club mosses replaced the Baragwanathia Flora, introducing the first trees, and by the Late Devonian this first forest was accompanied by the progymnosperms, including the first large trees Archaeopteris.
 The Late Devonian extinction probably also resulted in osteolepiform fishes evolving into the amphibian tetrapods, the earliest land vertebrates, in Greenland and Russia.
 The only traces of this evolution in Gondwana are amphibian footprints and a single jaw from Australia.